syntrue-technologies/bank-promotion-exam/README.md

 🏦 Bank Promotion Exam Prep: Essential Financial Calculators

-This repository contains the full source code (HTML, CSS, and JavaScript) for a suite of practical financial calculators developed specifically for Indian banking professionals preparing for competitive promotion exams (e.g., JMGS-I to MMGS-II, etc.) and for enhancing daily work efficiency.
+This repository contains the full source code (HTML, CSS, and JavaScript) for a suite of practical financial calculators.
+These tools are developed specifically for Indian banking professionals preparing for competitive promotion exams (e.g., JMGS-I to MMGS-II, etc.) and for enhancing daily work efficiency.

 The code here powers the live web utility and is an integral part of the BankWiser Pro learning ecosystem.
 ✨ Focus: Accuracy and Exam Relevance